emmajanedrews/base-template/_drafts/a-discussion-with-a-buyers-agent-how-to-be-ready-to-buy-in-this-market.md

 {% include youtube.html %}

-Buyers in today’s market need to be ready in advance if they want success in purchasing a home.
-Buyer’s agent Angie Bauman is here to discuss how they can do that.
+<center>Buyers in today’s market need to be ready in advance if they want success in purchasing a home.
+Buyer’s agent Angie Bauman is here to discuss how they can do that.</center>

 Today, I’m joined by my good friend, Angie Bauman, one of the top buyer’s agents and listing agents on our team.
 I wanted to talk to her about her experience on the buyer side of the business.